medialab/xan/docs/cmd/dedup.md

 with "current_", while the ones of the new row were prefixed with "new_" instead.

+Note that if you need to aggregate cell values from duplicated rows, you should probably check out `xan groupby` instead, that can be used for this very purpose, especially with the --keep flag.

 Usage:
     xan dedup [options] [<input>]
     xan dedup --help